AP Approval Workflow

 Setting thresholds

-• When changes apply — to bills created after the change; bills already in flight continue through the tier they were routed into.
+• Changes apply to bills created after the update; bills already in flight continue through the tier they were routed into.

-• Firm-wide — advisory firms can update thresholds across all client businesses from Settings > Approval Policies.
+• Advisory firms can update thresholds across all client businesses from Approval Policies.

 Assigning approvers

-• No approvers assigned — any user on the business can respond to that tier (legacy, permissive behavior).
+• No approvers assigned — any user on the business can respond to that tier.

-• At least one approver assigned — only those users can approve or reject at that tier; others receive a 403.
+• At least one approver assigned — only those users can approve or reject at that tier.

-• Counts — approver counts appear on the AP Approval page and the firm-wide Approval Policies page.
+• Approver counts appear on the AP Approval page and the firm-wide Approval Policies page.

 Responding to approvals

-• Queue — open the Pending Approvals sidebar entry to see every bill awaiting a response; each shows as a card with vendor, amount, tier, risk score, and time pending.
+• Open the Pending Approvals sidebar entry to see every bill awaiting action; each shows as a card with vendor, amount, tier, risk score, and time pending.

-• Reject — adds an inline comment; quick-pick reasons like "Duplicate invoice" or "Wrong amount" are available.
+• Reject moves the bill to Canceled and adds an inline comment; quick-pick reasons like "Duplicate invoice" or "Wrong amount" are available.

-• Bulk approve — with AI risk scoring on, bills scoring under 40 can be bulk-approved in one click.
+• With AI risk scoring on, low-risk bills can be bulk-approved in one click.

-• Bill detail modal — you can also respond there; it shows an approval card when a workflow is pending.
+• You can also respond from the bill detail modal when a workflow is pending.

 Sidebar badge